ResearchComputing/Documentation/docs/compute/data-transfer.md

 sftp <username>@login.rc.colorado.edu             # using a login node sftp <username>@dtn-new-data.rc.int.colorado.edu  # using a dtn node
 ```
-Windows users can access sftp through PowerShell or a [GUI application like WinSCP.](https://winscp.net/eng/docs/protocols)

 We can then use various commands to traverse and manipulate both file
 systems.
 A list of commands are listed below: